|

 destroy many of the essential oils and your efforts will be rewarded with large

-As I hope I have already made abundantly clear, you should use
+quantities of that sawdust stuff we've already talked about.
+Cooking with Herbs As I hope I have already made abundantly clear, you should use

 fresh herbs whenever possible.
 And when using fresh herbs, feel free to adjust